How to Disable Security Questions in Windows 11

 Method 3PowerShell Automation

-You can automate this process using PowerShell.
-Open PowerShell as an administrator and run the following command:
+You can automate this with PowerShell.
+Open PowerShell as an administrator, then enter this command and press Enter:

 New-ItemProperty -Path "HKLM:\SOFTWARE\Policies\Microsoft\Windows\System" -Name "NoLocalPasswordResetQuestions" -Value 1 -PropertyType DWORD -Force